RESOURCES to identify ADDICTION and Substance Use

 Consequences of addiction

-Ways out of addiction - how do I deal with it?
+How do I deal with it?

 An addiction can only be treated if the person concerned also wants the treatment and thus wants to find a solution to the addiction.
 In most cases, forced treatment leads to a relapse, because the person concerned is not actively working towards the goal of leaving the addiction behind.